StrangeBeeCorp/docs/docs/includes/access-manage-case-sharing.md

-!!! warning "Permissions required for managing case sharing"
+!!! warning "Permissions for setting local sharing rules"
-    You need to have the `manageCase/update` permission to be able to share a case and modify sharing rules of an existing case.
+    Only users with the `manageCase/update` permission can modify sharing rules of an existing case.